Sponsor: Office of Research, Innovation and Open Education

 Background Information: Revised to reflect current legislation

-To ensure the ethical treatment of human subjects involved with Empire State College research projects, as well as to comply with federal and state regulations, the college has developed this policy as well as procedures with which to carry out the policy.
-Additionally, the college, in order to maintain its federal-wide assurance with the Office of Human Research Protections, which is necessary for federal grants, must have a policy for the protection of its human research subjects.
+To ensure the ethical treatment of human subjects involved with Empire State University research projects, as well as to comply with federal and state regulations, the university has developed this policy as well as procedures with which to carry out the policy.
+Additionally, the university, in order to maintain its federal-wide assurance with the Office of Human Research Protections, which is necessary for federal grants, must have a policy for the protection of its human research subjects.

 Research: A systematic investigation including research development, testing and evaluation designed to develop or contribute to generalizable knowledge.
 Activities which meet this definition constitute “research” for purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.